keareenruselllauretafinuliar/practice/README.md

-# practice
+# practice Repository
+This repository is for learning Git and GitHub.

+## What I'm learning
+-Creating repositories
+-Making commits
+-Editing files
-Learning git and GitHub
+-Using GitHub

+##Files
+-README.md
+-index.html